 1. Same or Similar Name

-If you were involved in a case before (even if already settled) your name may still appear in the system.
+If you were previously involved in a criminal case even many years ago it may still appear in the NBI database.

 What Happens If You Get an NBI Hit?